la2050/challenge/_2021/create/novus-think-tank.md

   40+ students (~75% of students approached).
 Unfortunately, after our pilot meeting, schools were shut down due to COVID.
 We used this time to refine and expand our curriculum.
 With vaccination updates and student safety in mind, we will continue the program in person this upcoming school year.
 Moving forward, considering our past numbers, we plan on involving at least 3 schools to reach our intended direct impact.
 Based on the interest generated from our pilot project, it is clear that we meet a real need experienced by students.
 Initial measures of success involve student engagement but would later expand to include project milestones (research, funding/grants, pilot, implementation, refinement) and survey results of student satisfaction and confidence.
-'Approximately how many people will be directly impacted by this project, program, or initiative?': '150' Describe how Los Angeles County will be different if your work is successful.: >- Our empowerment of underprivileged students to pursue passions that may not be supported in school curriculum would lead to more informed citizenship while
+'Approximately how many people will be directly impacted by this project, program, or initiative?': '150' 'Approximately how many people will be indirectly impacted by this project, program, or initiative?': '2000' Describe how Los Angeles County will be different if your work is successful.: >- Our empowerment of underprivileged students to pursue passions that may not be supported in school curriculum would lead to more informed citizenship while